Malaysia vote that could decide Najib’s fate set for May 9

 - Fox News host: Graphic on trustworthiness was posted at wrong point of show

+It said that 14.94 million voters are eligible to cast ballots, representing 1.7 million new voters.

+Mahathir, who leads a four-party opposition alliance, has said a high voter turnout is needed for an opposition victory.
+In 2013, when the opposition won the popular vote for the first time, a record 85 percent of voters cast their ballot.

-Najib, 64, is seeking a third term in office and under pressure to improve his National Front coalition’s performance after support eroded in the last two elections.
-He has been dogged by a massive corruption scandal involving the 1MDB state fund, which is under investigation in the U.S. and other countries for allegations of cross-border embezzlement and money laundering.
+Najib, 64, has been dogged by a massive corruption scandal involving the 1MDB state fund, which is under investigation in the U.S. and other countries for allegations of cross-border embezzlement and money laundering.

+A strong victory is pivotal for Najib ahead of year-end party elections in his United Malays National Organization, or UMNO, which is the linchpin of the coalition that has ruled Malaysia since independence from Britain in 1957.

+“I would consider this election the ultimate test of survival for Najib,” said Rashaad, the analyst.
+“If Najib fails to deliver a strong result, voices of dissent within UMNO will surely grow louder, making his position as leader untenable.
+If he does well in the election, it would be the biggest consolidation of his position.”

+Najib faces an unprecedented challenge from his former mentor Mahathir, who returned to politics two years ago amid anger over the scandal involving 1MDB, which was set up and previously led by Najib, but which accumulated billions in debt.

+Opposition lawmakers said the 1MDB scandal had turned the country into a global kleptocracy and warned that re-electing the ruling coalition would destroy Malaysia.
+The U.S. Justice Department says at least $4.5 billion was stolen from 1MDB by associates of Najib and is working to seize $1.7 billion allegedly taken from the fund to buy assets in the U.S.

+Najib has denied any wrongdoing and strengthened his grip on power by firing critics and muzzling the media.
+Just days before he called elections, Parliament also approved redrawn electoral boundaries slammed as skewed in favor of the National Front and a ban on fake news that critics say is aimed at shutting discussions on the 1MDB scandal.

-On Saturday, he unveiled a lavish, 220-page election manifesto with cash benefits targeting rural ethnic Malays, his key voting bloc.
+On Saturday, Najib unveiled a lavish election manifesto with cash benefits targeting rural Malays angered by rising cost of living.
 His campaign slogan “Make my country great with BN” — the Malay acronym for the National Front — has similarities with President Donald Trump’s 2016 election motto “Make America great again.”

-Najib faces a strong challenge from 92-year-old Mahathir, who returned to politics two years ago amid anger over the fiasco at 1MDB, which was set up and previously led by Najib, but which accumulated billions in debt.
-Mahathir now leads a four-party opposition alliance to oust Najib.

-The U.S. Justice Department says at least $4.5 billion was stolen from 1MDB by associates of Najib and it is working to seize $1.7 billion allegedly taken from the fund to buy assets in the U.S.

-Analysts expect Najib to win due to recent electoral boundary changes, a buoyant economy and strong support from rural Malays, the bedrock of support for his coalition in a multi-racial nation that also includes ethnic Chinese and Indian minorities.

-The opposition has not managed to gain much ground in eastern Sabah and Sarawak states on Borneo island, which account for a quarter of parliamentary seats.
-It’s also unclear how much influence Mahathir has among rural Malays.